Sports Watch & Bike Computer Update, Garmin Rumours and more

 - Apple Watch Ultra 3 – Sep 2025 (likely and interesting)

-Rumoured features include Globalstar low earth orbit satellite connectivity for Watch ULTRA 3, which would be for emergency usage but maybe for SMS.
-The same rumours could be confused with CONNECTED-satellite connectivity via a paired iPhone.
+Rumoured features include Globalstar low-earth-orbit satellite connectivity for the Watch Ultra 3, which would be used for emergency purposes, but possibly also for sending SMS messages.
+The same rumours could be confused with CONNECTED satellite connectivity via a paired iPhone.
 Watch 11 is rumoured to have both a new blood pressure TREND sensor (i.e. useless but possibly a next-gen oHR sensor that would probably also add back a proper way to measure SpO2) and 5G connectivity (not 4G LTE)

 Please don’t get excited by features the Apple rumour sites want to see or the hardware upgrades they won’t get.
 Micro LED screens and super-sensors WILL come, but that’s for 2025/6.